A Community Connector can enforce viewer's credentials for all data sources created from the connector.

 Data Studio reports can have one or more data sources attached to them.
 When a user creates a new data source from a connector, they can select whether the data source should use Owner's credentials or Viewer's credentials.

-When Working with user identity, the effective user is based on who has authorized the connector.
+When you Access user identity properties, the effective user is based on who has authorized the connector.

 - For data sources with Owner's credentials, the data source owner is the effective user.
 The data source owner authorizes the connector when they create the data source.